SuppliedOrange/VALORANT-Instalocker/README.md

 ## 🤷‍♀️ Support / Feedback:

-You can also make an issue on this repository and I'll check it out.
+- You can also make an issue on this repository and I'll check it out.
 Or you can hit me up on Discord `@lternatively`

+- If an error occurs when you're instalocking, try:
+    1) Selecting another agent and selecting the previous one again
+    2) Stopping and restarting the instalock
+    3) Reopening the application
+    4) Logging into VALORANT again

+- Sometimes the instalocker waits for a few seconds after the loading screen to instalock, this is because it scans for the pre-game screen every 3 seconds.
+You can change the loop delay in the code for yourself.

 #### Notes
 + I do not plan on developing this further, but I will maintain the code and update agents- this will continue to work.
-+ I am also not responsible for **misuse** of this product, I do not condone using this and this only exists as an educational resource.
++ I am also not responsible for **misuse** of this application, I do not condone using this and this only exists as an educational resource.

 <br>